lieb/postdove/doc/postfix_configuration.md

 All of this magic is already set up in the supplied queries.

 **NOTE:** The comment about foreign keys is not really correct.
-For backwards compatibility, the *Sqlite* library does not enforce foreign key constraints.
+For backwards compatibility, the *Sqlite* library itself does not enforce foreign key constraints unless the open of the database file specifies it.
 The `postdove` utility does open the database with that *PRAGMA* enabled so database changes are clean and proper but attempting the same thing in `postfix` does not work.
 This is really not a problem because `postfix` only does queries and the library